Judith Vaughan MBACP (reg), Psychotherapeutic Counsellor

-This process, of figuring out what you need and who to turn to, is the foundation of any subsequent therapy.
+When you decide to look for help or support, the process of figuring out what you need and who to turn to can be confusing and potentially overwhelming.
 No matter how low you're feeling, you have every right to set your expectations high and to take time to find the therapist who is a good fit for you.

 Spending time browsing a few websites will give you an idea of the way different counsellors work and who resonates with you.
 Listen to your gut as much as your rational enquiry.